MobileX-CU/VeriLight/README.md

     ```
     conda create -n verilight python=3.8.20
     ```
-5. If you would like to generate videos visualizing the verification results (see [below](#verify-a-video), make sure you have ffmpeg installed.
+5. If you would like to generate videos visualizing the verification results (see [verification usage](#verify-a-video)), make sure you have ffmpeg installed.

       Linux:
       ```
       sudo apt-get update
       sudo apt-get install ffmpeg
       ```

       macOS:
       ```